koajs/koa-hbs/README.md

 - `handlebars`: Pass your own instance of handlebars
 - `templateOptions`: Options to pass to `template()`
 - `extname`: Alter the default template extension (default: `.hbs`)
+- `partialsPath`: Use this directory for partials

 These options are **NOT** supported yet.

 - `contentHelperName`: Alter `contentFor` helper name
 - `blockHelperName`: Alter `block` helper name
-- `partialsDir`: Use this directory for partials
 - `defaultLayout`: Name of the default layout
 - `layoutsDir`: Load layouts from here